This accessibility statement applies to the www.iow.gov.uk, also known as www.iwight.com

 What we’re doing to improve accessibility

-Due to the age of our existing web site, a new website project is currently underway.
-This new site will be released in stages, with an initial BETA site being released in November 2020.
+Due to the age of our existing website, a new website project is currently underway.
+This new site will be released in stages, with an initial BETA site being released in March 2022.

 We will be using manual testing to check content is compliant and we will be engaging with customers to design good online customer journeys.

 Work is also being conducted across the Isle of Wight Council services, to review their digital presence and improve content accessibility as part of the move to a new website.

 - Make the website copy as simple as possible, following plain English guidance and using natural language to help customers to understand.